BJP slams Revanth Reddy's 'Bihar DNA' remark, demands apology | Politics

 BJP slams Revanth Reddy's 'Bihar DNA' remark, demands apology

-The BJP on Thursday criticised Telangana Chief Minister Revanth Reddys Bihar DNA remark and demanded that the Congress and other members of the opposition INDIA bloc condemn his comment and ask him to apologise.Reddy reportedly said during a recent interaction with journalists that K Chandrashekar Rao, the first chief minister of Telangana, has Bihari genes, indicating that he was a better choice for the state than KCR.My DNA is Telangana.
+The BJP on Thursday vehemently criticised newly elected Telangana Chief Minister Revanth Reddys Bihar DNA remark and demanded that the Congress and other members of the opposition INDIA bloc condemn his comment and ask him to apologise.Reddy reportedly said during a recent media interaction that K Chandrashekar Rao, the first chief minister of Telangana, has Bihar DNA, indicating that he was a better choice for the state than KCR.My DNA is Telangana.

 - Country: